confluentinc/event-streaming-patterns/docs/table/state-table.md

 ---
 seo:
   title: State Table
-  description: A state table allows an Event Processor to record and update state.
+  description: A state table allows an Event Processor to record and update state, similar to a table in a relational database.
 ---

 # State Table